resumejob/awesome-resume/README.md

 - Developed team management module for in-house CRM system in PHP that helped managers to assign members and keep track of their performance by using comprehensive dashboards and reports.
 - Designed and implemented a fullstack solution to display XYZ in data centers worldwide.
 - Used A to roll out new features to production gradually and safely, it's applied to the Web, Android, and iOS.
-- Revamped the entire back-end/front-end structure of XXX that helped to increase the traffic from 1500 visits/day to 5000 visits/day.
+- Revamped the entire back-end/front-end structure of ABC that helped to increase the traffic from 1500 visits/day to 5000 visits/day.
 - Sourced, set up, and deployed Engineering order management system organizing and tracking support requests.
 - Optimized and analyzed modules written in Java to implement better software engineering practices
 - Collaborated with multiple teams such as the product managers and developers to clarify requirements, draft design proposals and implement the best option.